ThoughtWorksInc/implicit-dependent-type/README.md

 thus it is unable to be placed at a type position.
 You will have to assign it to a temporary variable `g`.

-This plugin resolve this problem.
+This plugin resolves this problem.